Herbal salve is often used for healing skin ailments. Learn how to use herbs from your garden to make a healing herbal salve.

 Instructions for making a healing salve are simple—there are just two parts to the recipe.
 First, you’ll take dried herbs and infuse them in oil.
 Then, you’ll mix the infused oil with beeswax to thicken it.
 That’s it!

-Want all the benefits of a healing herbal salve but don’t have time to make it?
+Want all the benefits of a healing herbal salve but don’t have time to make it yourself?
 Here’s my favorite source for high-quality, farm-grown and handmade herbal salve.

 Step 1: Make an Herbal Oil Infusion